AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/plan-project.md

 Project planning means determining exactly what major objectives you need to accomplish in order to complete the project.

-In the initial phases of a project, you may not have yet determined if you should actually do the project.
-It may not be cost effective, or you may not have the resources.
-In this stage of planning, you can create a project in `Workfront` without adding any tasks and set the status to planning.&nbsp;
+In the initial phases of a project, you may not have yet determined if you should actually do the project.&nbsp;It may not be cost effective, or you may not have the resources.
+In this stage of planning, you can create a project in Workfront without adding any tasks and set the status to planning.&nbsp;

 For more information about creating a project, see the article [Create a project](../../../manage-work/projects/create-projects/create-project.md).